EmasXP/gaslawork/docs/Routing.md

 - Gaslawork internally calls the `findRoute()` of the routing (`Routes`) object.
 - `Routes` iterates through all the routes added and calls `checkRoute()` on them.
 We have added the built-in `Route` in this example, but you are free to write your own route classes.
 I'll describe how to do that in a later section.
-- `checkRoute()` returns a `RouteDataInterface` on success (and `NULL` otherwise), and that "route data" object returned back to Gaslawork.
+- `checkRoute()` returns a `RouteDataInterface` object on success (and `NULL` otherwise), and that "route data" object is returned back to Gaslawork.
+Side note: `Route::checkRoute()` actually returns `$this` since the `Route` class implements `RouteDataInterface`.
 - The path to the controller (and in this case also the action) is fetched by calling `getController()` and `getAction()` on the "route data" object.
 - Gaslawork creates an object of the controller and calls the action.

 ## Parameters (and special parameters)

 In the example above we have put `/:controller/:action/:id` as the "target", and `\Controller\\` as the "namespace prefix".
-Parts that begins with `:` is considered as "parameters", and there are three special parameters:
+Parts that begins with `:` are considered as "parameters", and there are three special parameters:

 - :directory
 - :controller
 - :action

-These parameters decide which controller and action should be executed.
-These parameters has default values:
+These three parameters decide which controller and action should be executed.
+These two parameters has default values:

 - :controller - `index`
 - :action - `index`